cfogrady/VitalWear/README.md

 Subsequent card images with the same card id will skip straight to connecting with the watch after the card image is selected on the phone.

+## Permissions
+At the moment permissions must be manually enabled by going to permissions in App Info on the watch.

 ## Issues
 If there are any issues, please see if there is already a matching issue on github.
 If not, feel free to add one.